pyladies-bcn/git-practice/README.md

 To merge your changes into the pyladies-bcn git-practice.
 Check the info on github on [Pull requests](https://help.github.com/articles/using-pull-requests).

-Or just go to your repo and you should see a green button saying `Merge and pull request`
+Or just go to your repo and you should see a green button saying `Compare and pull request`